The Different Types of Startup Valuations — and When Each One Matters

 Exit valuations are outcomes, not compliance tools, and are irrelevant for option pricing or tax purposes.

-6. SAFE: Why It's Not a Valuation (and Why That Matters)
+6. Why Is a SAFE Not a Valuation — and Why Does That Matter?

 - Allows startups to raise capital without setting a valuation today